-10. Teachers who teach in more than one (1) building shall have time provided for travel outside of lunch and preparation times provided for in this Article.
+10. Educators who teach in more than one (1) building shall have time provided for travel outside of lunch and preparation times provided for in this Article.
 Human Resources will develop a schedule which may include supervision time but will not exceed the maximum work hours per section J of this article.

 11. The maximum weekly teaching load will be five (5) unassigned hours of preparation and twenty-five (25) contact hours which shall include passing time.
-Secondary teachers shall be assigned to no more than five (5) classes per day.
+Secondary educators shall be assigned to no more than five (5) classes per day.
 Instructional Specialists and Coordinators shall be assigned to six (6) hours per day or thirty (30) hours each week.

 12. The master schedule of each secondary building for the current school year will be mutually reviewed by the Board and the Association prior to the first day of school.

 13. At the High School, zero (0) hour sections will be limited to no more than three (3).
 If no staff member volunteers, the specific department/PLC may give input for staffing to the principal.
 Zero-hour educators will have coverage provided in order to participate in all scheduled professional development opportunities during late start Wednesdays.

 Educators on an alternate 2nd through 7th schedule will be assigned on a volunteer basis.
 If no staff member volunteers, the specific department/PLC may give input for staffing to the principal.
 Educators with a 2nd through 7th hour schedule will fulfill their professional development obligations on late-start Wednesday’s beginning at 7:55 a.m.
 In the event that said educators are requested, or approved to attend by the building principal, they will be compensated for the additional hour at curriculum rate.